SkretasLab/ProteoSeeker/README.md

    -pi/--protein-input            True/False -Opt: False- Indicates whether the input folder
                                   contains a file with protein sequences in FASTA format.

-   -as/--adapters-status          Str -Opt: "pre"- The following options are available: ide:
-                                  Adds the overrepresented sequences identified by FastQC in the file with the adapters. "fas": The file with the adapters will include only the overrepresented sequences identified by FastQC. "pre": The  file with the adapters is used without any modification.

    -a/--adapters                  Str -Req: adapters.fa- Path to the file with the adapters.

    -pdp/--protein-database-path   Str -Opt- Path to the protein database file.

    -kdp/--kraken-database-path    Str -Opt- Path to the kraken database folder.

-   -ps/--profiles-seek-path       Str -Opt- Path to the seek profile database with the
+   -psp/--profiles-seek-path      Str -Opt- Path to the seek profile database with the
                                   profiles associated with one or more protein families.

    -pyp/--profiles-phylo-path     Str -Opt- Path to the phylo profile database with the